Top 10 Jobs to Help Fight Climate Change

-According to NASA, 2019 was the second-hottest year on record since scientists began recording temperatures in 1880.
+According to NASA, 2020 tied with 2016 for the warmest year on record since scientists began recording temperatures in 1880.
 In fact, the past five years have all been the warmest years on record.

 What Should You Study for a Career in Climate Change?

 An increasing number of U.S. colleges and universities offer degrees that specifically focus on environmental and climate sciences.
-For example, UCLA offers a climate science major through its Atmospheric & Oceanic Sciences Department, while Southern New Hampshire University runs an online environmental science bachelor's program.
+For example, UCLA offers a climate science major through its Atmospheric & Oceanic Sciences Department.

 Other science degrees can also help you get your foot in the door when it comes to working in climate science.
 For instance, you might consider majoring in biology, meteorology, or engineering.
 Some schools offer focus areas in climate change-related subjects, such as environmental engineering.

 You could also pursue a degree in sustainability.
 Schools like the University of Florida and Roosevelt University offer sustainability studies majors, while other institutions, like UC Davis, boast sustainable agriculture degrees.

 If you've already got a bachelor's degree and are instead looking to change careers, consider enrolling in a graduate program.
 Many master's programs concentrate specifically on climate science, such as George Mason University's MS in climate science.